MileHacker Logo

 Climate Patterns Throughout the Year

 Spring (April-May): Temperatures ascend quickly during spring.
 Be ready for average temperatures between 0°C and 15°C (32°F to 59°F).
 Days can possess notable wind.
-Precipitation is limited, making for generally lack of rain.
+The amount of rain is limited, making for generally dry conditions.
 The landscape begins to green after the extended winter.

 Summer (June-August): This period marks the warmest and rainytest season.
 Average temperatures range from 20°C to 28°C (68°F to 82°F), with occasional highs surpassing 30°C (86°F).
 The majority of Daqing's annual rainfall occurs during these months, frequently as heavy thunderstorms.
 Humidity reaches high levels.